-The Company generated \$577.7 million of cash from operating activities during fiscal 2016 compared to \$82.5 million during fiscal 2015.
+The Company generated \$583.9 million of cash from operating activities during fiscal 2016 compared to \$91.4 million during fiscal 2015.
 The increase in cash generated from operating activities in fiscal 2016 compared to fiscal 2015 was primarily due to a significant reduction in inventory levels in the access equipment segment in fiscal 2016 and a significant build of inventories in the access equipment and defense segments in the prior year.
 The access equipment segment reduced inventories (down \$305.8 million) in fiscal 2016 to better align inventory levels with lower market demand.
 In fiscal 2015, the access equipment segment experienced an increase in inventory (up \$182.8 million) as a result of the combination of a plan to level-load production during the year to address seasonal fluctuations in demand and a subsequent reduction in access equipment third and fourth quarter sales compared to previous estimates as a result of the start of a mid-cycle dip in North American demand for access equipment related to lower oil & gas related demand and lower replacement demand as a result of lower purchases of access equipment by rental companies in 2009 and 2010.
-In fiscal 2015, defense inventory levels grew (up \$134.0 million) to support new contracts, both domestic and international.
-The magnitude and duration of these contracts has resulted in continued increased working capital requirements in the defense segment during fiscal 2016.
-Defense segment inventory is expected to remain at current levels as a result of increased demand.
+In fiscal 2015, defense inventory levels grew (up \$134.0 million)

+to support new contracts, both domestic and international.
+The magnitude and duration of these contracts resulted in continued increased working capital requirements in the defense segment during fiscal 2016.